Tiendil/blog.feeds.fun/content/posts/2024-002-release-1-12/en.md

 seo_image = ""
 ---

-I'm exited to announce the release of **Feeds Fun version 1.12**!
+I'm excited to announce the release of **Feeds Fun version 1.12**!

 This update brings a lot of cool features and improvements.

-**Important:** Due to significant changes, all user settings have been reset, including API keys.
+**Important:** Due to significant changes, all user settings, including API keys, have been reset.
 Please check and update your settings.

 ## What's New